XRPL-Labs/XUMM-SDK-PHP/CONTRIBUTING.md

 [XUMM mock API](https://github.com/paulinevos/xumm-mock-api).
 If you have Docker and docker compose, running `make test` will spin it up for you.
 Otherwise, you're free to run it yourself using node.

-Before running the acceptance test suite, `source .env.testing` to set the necessary environment variables.
+Before running the acceptance test suite, `source setenv.sh` to set the necessary environment variables.